Ye-Gao1/TEJOrbitron/README.md

 # Orbitron

 A website on a old robot I made.
-Load time might be long as it's in php
+Load time might be long as it's in php. alot of the text is ai generated was to lazy to write them.

 ## Main Cool Affects!